The real power of eventstorming is how it focuses on outcomes, not activities.

 Managers are likely to have more of an overview.
 And you will often see them going up and down the line and triggering useful conversations about the order of certain events.They start asking questions about whether this always happens or sometimes happens.
 When this happens you need to grab a pink post it and capture it.

-The reason this is such a high signal process is because you have a lot of things going on in parallel.
+The reason this is such a high signal process is that you have a lot of things going on in parallel.
 Using physical space and seeing different groups of people are using parts of the wall at the same time tells a story.
 It triggers discussions.

 But is can get a bit heated…